Published on Sep 22, 2014

 A study by researchers at Hospital for Special Surgery (HSS) finds that patients who go home after knee replacement and receive physical therapy at home do as well as those who go to an in-patient rehabilitation facility.

-“There’s a common belief … Read the Rest
+“There’s a common belief that people should go to a rehab facility after joint … Read the Rest

 July 15, 2015

 Outcomes comparable for in-person and in-home telerehabilitation following total knee replacement surgery

 ROSEMONT, Ill. – Patients who received rehabilitation instructions via video teleconference, or “telerehabilitation,” following total knee replacement (TKR) surgery had comparable outcomes to patients who received in-person physical therapy, according to a study appearing in the July 15 issue of The Journal of Bone & … Read the Rest

 LAHAINA, Hawaii – While the use of nonarthroplasty options for knee arthritis has diminished during the last decade, one orthopedic surgeon presenting here said that realignment osteotomy remains a good option for a certain patient population.